Gjergj Elez Alia: In Albanian tradition

-In Albanian folklore, Gjergj Elez Alia is regarded as a great warrior and his legend is one of the most popular.
-A song of Gjergj Elez Alia was recorded by Bernardin Palaj and Donat Kurti in Nikaj (Tropojë District) and published in Tirana in 1937.
 The song is usually sung accompanied by the lahuta (gusle), or occasionally with çifteli, by the rapsod (performer of epic poetry).
 The song of Gjergj Elez Alia is part of the heroic non-historical cycle of Albanian epic poetry, the Kângë Kreshnikësh ("Songs of Heroes"), however it is not related to the epic cycle of the pair of heroic brothers Muji and Halili.
+In its poetic and compositional structure, the song contains distinctive archaic elements and stands very close to Albanian ballads that deal with the complexity of family relations.

+In variants of the legend collected amongst Albanian populations of Kosovo and North Macedonia, Gjergj Elez Alia also appears under other Islamic names, e.g. Hysen Aga, Hysen Kreshniku, Shishman Mehmet Aga, Deli Bajraktari.
+The farther these variants spread into the peripheral regions of Albanian-inhabited territories, the more faded they become by acquiring similarities to songs with the same motif among other Balkan peoples.

 Gjergj Elez Alia had nine wounds on his body and lay suffering for nine years in his house and everybody had forgotten him.
 Only his sister took care of him night and day for nine years.
 Then news came that another enemy, Balozi i Zi (black knight) had come from the sea and was killing people and destroying villages every day.

 One day Gjergj felt some drops of water on his face and thought that his house had become so old that the rain was coming in.
 His sister told him that it was not the rain, but her tears on his face.
 She told him that Balozi had requested her and sooner or later would come to get her.
 Gjergj then told her to take his horse and make it ready for war, as he was going to fight against the horrible Baloz.
 He met Baloz the next day and had the fight; Gjergj was victorious.
 He returned home to his sister and as they hugged with joy, both their hearts stopped beating and they died instantly together.
 They were then buried in the same grave and the place was never forgotten.
 Everyone that passed by stopped to remember his great actions.